NolanRapp/cs32-proj1/README.md

 # cs32

 Part 1: Calculator
-    The purpose of the first part of this project is to build a calculator.
-The calculator is split into two parts: the lexer (which reads in raw text and translates it to a sequence of tokens), and the parser (which builds an abstract syntax tree, representing those tokens as the desired operations).
+    The purpose of the first checkpoint of this project is to build a calculator.
+The calculator is split into two parts: the lexer (which reads in raw text and translates it to a sequence of tokens), and the parser (which builds an abstract syntax tree, and calculates the input S-Expression).

     The Lexer: